realworldocaml/craml/README.md

   <output>
 ```

-In that case, `cram <file>` will run the command but will not
+In that case, `craml <file>` will run the command but will not
 generate `<file>.corrected` if the new output differs from the one
 described in the file.
-Use `cram --non-deterministic <file>` to come
+Use `craml --non-deterministic <file>` to come
 back to the default behaviour.

 ### Non-deterministic Commands

-Ocaml-cram supports non-deterministic outputs:
+`craml` supports non-deterministic outputs:

 ```
 <-- non-deterministic [skip]